the-teachingRSE-project/competencies/competencies.md

 Moreover, we mention, that several subsections of NFDI engage in domain specific educational programs.

-#### SureSoft
+#### SURESOFT

-SureSoft [@SURESOFTLink] is a DFG funded project at TU Braunschweig and FAU Erlangen-Nürnberg fostering the sustainability of research software by helping researchers adopt practices and tools from the software engineering community [@SURESOFT2022].
-Because tools are not enough on their own but require skill-full execution, the project implements a twofold approach that combines tools and infrastructure with education in the form of workshops and training.
+SURESOFT [@SURESOFTLink] is a DFG funded project at TU Braunschweig and FAU Erlangen-Nürnberg fostering the sustainability of research software by helping researchers adopt practices and tools from the software engineering community [@SURESOFT2022].
+Because tools are not enough on their own but require skill-full execution, the project implements a twofold approach that combines tools and infrastructure with education in the form of workshops and hands-on training.
+While the Carpentries trainings are more targeted towards novices, SURESOFT workshops are focused on more advanced software engineering topics like Software Design Principles, Design Patterns, Refactorings, Continuous Integration and Test Driven Development.

 # Values